bonesmoses/tab_tier/README.md

 Security
 ========

 Due to its low-level operation, tab_tier works best when executed by a database superuser.
 However, we understand this is undesirable in many cases.
-Certain tab_tier capabilities can be assigned to other users by calling `add_tier_admin`.
+Certain tab_tier capabilities can be assigned to other users by granting access to `tab_tier_role`.
 For example:

-    CREATE ROLE tier_role;
-    SELECT tier.add_tier_admin('tier_role');
-    GRANT tier_role TO some_user;
+    GRANT tab_tier_role TO some_user;

-The `tier_role` role can now call any of the tier management functions.
-These functions should always work, provided the user who created the `tier_manager` extension was a superuser.
-To revoke access, call the analog function:

-    SELECT tier.drop_tier_admin('tier_role');
+As with all grants, access can be removed via `REVOKE`.

 Build Instructions